 And while transferring this success to arable production may seem like a tall order, experts believe scientific innovation could make this holy grail a reality beyond 2030.

-This was the subject of the fourth Arable Horizons talk on 30 May 2017 at the University of Lincoln, with Harper Adams University’s Simon Leather.
+This was the subject of the fourth Arable Horizons lecture at the University of Lincoln, with Harper Adams University’s Simon Leather.

 See all of the talks in the Arable Horizons series.

 Harper Adams University’s Simon Leather told delegates at the fourth Arable Horizons talk that early success stories include the introduction of ladybirds and parasitic wasps to plum and citrus orchards in the US, and parasites used to control a sugar cane pest in Hawaii and Mauritius in the late 1800s.

 However, once pesticides were introduced after the First World War, biological control was largely abandoned because of the highly effective and relatively safe control of crop threats they provide.

 “Because they were so safe and so effective, people used them all the time and just like the antibiotics in the medical industry, we now have a problem with resistance,” explains Prof Leather.

 There are now more than 500 arthropod species known to have developed resistance to insecticides and over 200 weed species that are resistant to herbicides.
 Many crop diseases have also become insensitive to certain fungicides.